Moodring: Background

-Since the singer's 2000 album Fear of Flying, she has earned a Grammy for her contribution to "Lady Marmalade" from the Moulin Rouge! soundtrack and appeared in the Oscar-winning film Chicago.
+Since the singer's 2000 album Fear of Flying, she earned a Grammy for her contribution to "Lady Marmalade" from the Moulin Rouge! soundtrack and appeared in the Oscar-winning film Chicago.
 In addition, Mya also served as a pitch woman for Coca-Cola.
 Speaking about the gap between albums, and her transition from one Interscope-distributed imprint University Music to A&M Records, Mya told Billboard magazine, "this has been the biggest gap between projects.
 Not knowing when my album would come, working with someone like A&M Records president Ron Fair and the transition from moving from an independent label to Interscope sort of left us in limbo."

 Due July 22, 2003, Moodring was her A&M debut.
 Mya's two prior sets, Fear of Flying and her self-titled debut, were released via then-Interscope-distributed imprint University Music.
 Consequently, for Mya, who executive-produced Moodring with Fair, fighting for her single was only one example of the creative control she had on the album.
 "I took control," Mya commented.
 "It wasn’t about being a stubborn artist.
 It was just something that I started on my own by calling up people and gathering musicians together."

 In fact, the singer fronted funding for the album at the beginning of the studio process, "to create a playground for Mya," she admits.
 "There were no expectations, because people didn’t even know I was working on an album."
 In agreements with the singer, Fair shared with Billboard, "Over the last couple of years, she has really matured.
 A lot of this growth was on a human level, and she applies it to her work.
 Once I realized that her ideas were coming from a real place of talent and vision, [she] really began to drive the bus."